-This hypothetical example assumes a starting investment of $5,000 and monthly contributions of $100.
+This hypothetical example assumes a starting investment of $5,000 and monthly contributions of $100 over a 20-year investment period.
 The annual rate of return is calculated from 20 years of historical monthly index return data based on a hypothetical moderate growth and income portfolio.
 Weak and strong markets are calculated based on 2 standard deviations of the historical returns with a 98% confidence interval around that amount.
 The ending values do not reflect taxes, fees or inflation.
 If they did, amounts would be lower.
 Systematic investing does not ensure a profit or guarantee against a loss in a declining market.

 An index is unmanaged and not available for direct investment.
 Past performance does not guarantee future results.

 Bloomberg U.S. Treasury Bills (1-3M) Index is representative of money markets.

 Bloomberg U.S. Aggregate Bond Index is a broad-based measure of the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.

 Bloomberg U.S. Corporate High-Yield Bond Index covers the U.S. dollar-denominated, non-investment grade, fixed-rate, taxable corporate bond market.
 Securities are classified as high-yield if the middle rating of Moody’s, Fitch, and S&P is Ba1/BB+/BB= or below.
 Included issues must have at least one year until final maturity.